 By James Laube, senior editor

-This column, Unfiltered, Unfined, features the opinionated inside scoop on the latest and greatest in the world of wine, brought to you each Monday by a different Wine Spectator editor.
-This week we hear from senior editor James Laube, in a column also appearing in the current issue.
+This column, Unfiltered, Unfined, features the opinionated inside scoop on the latest and greatest in the world of wine, brought to you each Tuesday by a different Wine Spectator editor.
 To read past Unfiltered, Unfined columns, go to the archives.

 (And for an archive of senior editor James Laube's columns written just for the Web, visit Laube on Wine.)